 Use bid simulators to see how you could have performed if you had increased your bid for keywords or products that drove the most revenue for your business.
 You can also take a look at your return-on-ad-spend (ROAS) goals in relation to spikes in conversion rates and volume on key shopping days.
 Look for any profitable bid opportunities where ROAS is high while conversion volume or rates peak.
-If you didn’t use an automated bid strategy for holiday 2017, consider testing a Smart Bidding strategy, like Target ROAS, to automate your bid optimizations ahead of the next holiday season.
+If you didn’t use an automated bid strategy last holiday season, consider testing a Smart Bidding strategy, like Target ROAS, to automate your bid optimizations ahead of the next holiday season.

 - Search tip: Compare when you activated or bid up your seasonal keywords with actual search interest by using Google Trends or Shopping Insights tool.

 - Shopping tip: Go to the Products tab to identify products that drove the most revenue, but were limited by bids or budgets.
 Revisit your bid or budget allocations to place more spend towards your more profitable products.